We're in Search of Historic Landmarks

 Jefferson County Historical Commission is a volunteer commission appointed by the Board of County Commissioners and tasked with encouraging stewardship of Jefferson County history.
 It does this through assisting County government, historical societies and museums, and property owners in preservation efforts, and disseminating information about County history.
 The Commission publishes an annual magazine, Historically Jeffco.
 For more information, visit our website or contact the Jefferson County Historical Commission.

 How to Get Your Copy of Historically Jeffco

-As always, all issues of Historically Jeffco are available for free download on our Historical Publications page.
-A limited number of hard copies of the 2020 edition of Historically Jeffco are available at the Planning & Zoning Division office (100 Jefferson County Pkwy, Suite 3550, in the Jefferson County Courthouse).
+All issues of Historically Jeffco are available for free download on our Historical Publications page.
+A limited number of hard copies are available at the Planning & Zoning Division office (100 Jefferson County Pkwy, Suite 3550, in the Jefferson County Courthouse).

 Past issues of the magazine in hard copy format may be purchased through the Friends of the JCHC with proceeds going to fund JCHC programs and events.
 For details, please contact us.